 One downside of living in Cerulean, however, is that residents on average have to contend with a long commute, spending on average 31.42 minutes every day commuting to work.

-Cerulean is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Cerulean doesn't have a public transportation system that people use for their commute.

 The per capita income in Cerulean in 2022 was $24,195, which is middle income relative to Kentucky, and low income relative to the rest of the US.
 This equates to an annual income of $96,780 for a family of four.
 Cerulean also has one of the higher rates of people living in poverty in the nation, with 33.65% of its population below the federal poverty line.